Association of the IceCube neutrinos with CAZ blazar light curves: Introduction

-In our previous works (\citealt{Hovatta2021} and \citealt{Kouch2024_CAZvCGRaBS}, hereafter ``H21'' and ``K24'', respectively), we attempted to boost the detection power of our correlation analysis by leveraging the precise arrival time of neutrinos (e.g., \citealt{Abbasi2024_stacking_w_MOJAVE}).
+In our previous works (\citealt{Hovatta2021} and \citealt{Kouch2024_CGRaBSvIC}, hereafter ``H21'' and ``K24,'' respectively), we attempted to boost the detection power of our correlation analysis by leveraging the precise arrival time of neutrinos (e.g., \citealt{Abbasi2024_stacking_w_MOJAVE}).
 Since blazar emission is highly variable, with quiescent and flaring periods generally corresponding to lower and higher jet activity, respectively (e.g., \citealt{Lahteenmaki2003_radio_gamma_correlation, LeonTavares2011_radio_gamma_correlation}), we assumed that neutrino production would be enhanced when the jet is more active during major electromagnetic flares (e.g., \citealt{Oikonomou2019_indepth_blz_neut_connection, Kreter2020_fermi_flare_v_neut, Stathopoulos2022_xray_flare_v_neut}).
-Hence, we searched for temporal associations between individual high-energy neutrino arrival times and major, long-term flares experienced by spatially associated blazars in the radio (in both \citetalias{Hovatta2021} and \citetalias{Kouch2024_CAZvCGRaBS}) and optical bands (in \citetalias{Kouch2024_CAZvCGRaBS}).
-We obtained post-trial spatio-temporal correlations of $\sim$2$\sigma$ and 2.17$\sigma$ in \citetalias{Hovatta2021} and \citetalias{Kouch2024_CAZvCGRaBS}, respectively.
+Via this phenomenological assumption, we searched for temporal associations between individual high-energy neutrino arrival times and major, long-term flares experienced by spatially associated blazars in the radio (in both \citetalias{Hovatta2021} and \citetalias{Kouch2024_CGRaBSvIC}) and optical bands (in \citetalias{Kouch2024_CGRaBSvIC}).
+We obtained post-trial spatiotemporal correlations of $\sim$2$\sigma$ and 2.17$\sigma$ in \citetalias{Hovatta2021} and \citetalias{Kouch2024_CGRaBSvIC}, respectively.